-Guyana Precious Metals Inc. (the "Company" or "Guyana") was incorporated under the Alberta Business Corporation Act on March 16, 1994 under the name of Minera Sierra Madre Inc. Effective December 15, 1999, the Company changed its name to MSA Capital Corp. and, subsequently, on October 28, 2002, changed its name to Coronation Minerals Inc. Pursuant to a resolution passed by shareholders on June 18, 2009, the Company changed its name to Guyana Precious Metals Inc. which management believes better reflects the activities of the Company of acquiring early stage properties for mineralization in Guyana, South America and surrounding regions.
+Guyana Precious Metals Inc. (the "Company" or "Guyana") was incorporated under the Alberta Business Corporation Act on March 16, 1994 under the name of Minera Sierra Madre Inc. Effective December 15, 1999, the Company changed its name to MSA Capital Corp. and, subsequently, on October 28, 2002, changed its name to Coronation Minerals Inc. On April 5, 2004, the Company filed articles of continuance and was continued under the Business Corporations Act (Ontario).
+Pursuant to a resolution passed by shareholders on June 18, 2009, the Company changed its name to Guyana Precious Metals Inc. which management believes better reflects the activities of the Company of acquiring early stage properties for mineralization in Guyana, South America and surrounding regions.
 On August 17, 2009, the Company announced that it had filed articles of amendment to change its name to "Guyana Precious Metals Inc." The primary office is located at 141 Adelaide Street West Suite 1205 Toronto, Ontario, M5H 3L5.